 Mr H came to the Surbiton Smile Centre initially with the problem of a loose bridge.
 He avoided smiling as his teeth had been damaged in a rugby game several years previously causing his front teeth to be shunted forward.
 He had also lost a tooth on the upper right side, which had been replaced by a cantilever bridge supported by his top-right canine.

 Unfortunately, this canine was fractured, and the entire bridge fell out.
 Upon examination it was found that his upper-left incisor was also infected and needed to be extracted.
 Mr H had developed the habit of clenching his teeth, which had over the years, worn down the surfaces of all his teeth.

-Taking time to talk with Mr H, he revealed that he didn’t like his teeth.
-He said that he tried to stop himself smiling and made sure to keep his lips closed when he talked.
-Mr H asked me if there was any way to improve the look of his teeth.
-He had not smiled for a long time.
-I assured him that it was possible to restore his teeth and give him, once again, a healthy, natural smile.
+Taking time to talk with Mr H, he revealed that he did not like the appearance of his teeth.
+He said that he tried to stop himself smiling and always made sure that he kept his lips closed when he talked.
+Mr H asked if there was any way to improve the look of his teeth.
+He was aware that he had not smiled for a long time.
+Mr H was assured that it was possible to restore his teeth and give him, once again, a healthy, natural smile.

 A cost-effective Treatment Plan was devised that took into consideration his wishes and budget.
 It was to be a multi-disciplinary procedure, which would require a long-term commitment from Mr H, but would in the end fully reconstruct his mouth.

 Mr J is a special case.
 He has been coming to Surbiton Smile Centre to see Dr. Soltani since 2003.
 Mr J had problems with decay and grinding his teeth.
 A smoker, his condition was made worse as his saliva secretion was next to nothing.
 These additional risk factors made Mr J more prone to tooth decay and erosion.
 To begin to restore his teeth to health, we needed to find out what was going on.
 Firstly, Mr J went to see hygienist to improve his general oral hygiene.